Abd-007/SwitchEmuGuide/English/Selections/Linux/OnlineNo/Choice.md

 Here's reasons to use Yuzu over Ryujinx:
 - Runs slightly better, especially on lower end hardware
 - Has multiple rendering APIs in the main build

+Both support:
+Playing commercial switch games (obviously)
+Resolution scaling
+A wide range of controllers
+LAN play for the dozen or so games that support it